khadka-7/LSTM-Test/README.md

-LSTM model referenced from Kaggle tested for teo optimizers Adam and SDG.
+LSTM model referenced from Kaggle tested for two optimizers Adam and SDG.